yuseflo/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+**Idea 1: Home camera system**
+For the first idea, I thought of a home system that has a camera at the front door that can detect which person is waiting at the door.
+After recognizing the face (which is done by training a model), the message can be retrieved by the system in the living room of the house.
+The speaker in the living room announces "Trevor is waiting for you."
+Both systems work with different networks.

+**Idea 2: Alarm system for stores**
+The second idea is an alarm system for stores, where an alarm message is sent to the store owner's mobile device based on movements inside the store.

+**Idea 3: Live dart game tracker**
+The third idea is a live dart game tracker that uses computer vision to detect how many points a dart player is throwing and sends that information in real time to people who want to be informed live but can't be there.

+**Idea 4: Plant monitoring system**
+The fourth idea is a plant monitoring system that shows you the condition of the plants in the garden in real time, no matter where you are.
+Sensory components would be light, temperature and humidity.

+**Idea 5: Knee prostheses**
+The fifth idea is to use a knee brace with an accelerometer attached.
+The data collected by the accelerometer can be used in research laboratories to better understand the movement of the knee and develop suitable prostheses.
+In this case the data would be sent directly to the researcher in the lab.

 ### Part C
 ### Streaming a Sensor